Teresa R Franklin

-Postdoctoral Fellow, Treatment Research Center, Department of Psychiatry, University of Pennsylvania School of Medicine, 1999-2002.
+Postdoctoral Fellow, Center for the Studies of Addiction, Department of Psychiatry, University of Pennsylvania School of Medicine, Philadelphia, PA , 1999-2002.

-Research Associate, Treatment Research Center, Department of Psychiatry, University of Pennsylvania School of Medicine , 2002-2002.
+Research Associate, Center for the Studies of Addiction, Department of Psychiatry, University of Pennsylvania School of Medicine, Philadelphia, PA, 2002-2002.

 Additional studies include the use of the imaging technique, single photon emission computed tomography (SPECT), and the DAT-specific radiotracer, TRODAT to examine whether the DAT-mediated effects on smoking cue reactivity are due to less available or less functional DATs.